 This procedure is designed to allow students to address complaints in a prompt, fair, consistent, and objective manner.
 Any act of reprisal by a University employee or by one acting on behalf of the University, including the intimidation of a grievant, respondent, or witness during the pendency of an investigation, will result in prompt disciplinary action.

-The grievance officer shall read the complaint, all relevant records or other factual information, and all University policies and procedures as may be necessary to determine whether the complaint’s allegations warrant implementing the remainder of the procedures outlined below.
-If, for example, the allegations in the complaint, even if true, would not constitute a violation of a University policy, procedure or norm, then the grievance officer should inform the student in writing that the student's allegations are not subject to the grievance process.
+The grievance officer shall read the complaint, all relevant records or other factual information, and all University policies and procedures as may be necessary to determine whether the complainant's allegations warrant implementing the remainder of the procedures outlined below.
+If, for example, the allegations in the complaint, even if true, would not constitute a violation of a University policy, procedure, or norm, then the grievance officer should inform the student in writing that the student's allegations are not subject to the grievance process.

-The respondent shall be given 14 calendar days from the receipt of the complaint to return a written response to the grievance officer.
+The respondent shall be given 14 calendar days from receipt of the complaint to return a written response to the grievance officer.
 Necessary extensions may be granted at the discretion of the grievance officer.

-The grievance officer has the discretion to initiate a reasonable investigation into the matter.
-The scope of any investigation shall be at the sole discretion of the grievance officer.
+The grievance officer will initiate a reasonable investigation into the matter.
+The scope of any investigation shall be in the sole discretion of the grievance officer.
 The investigation may include, but is not limited to, meeting with the parties, talking with witnesses, and reviewing any supporting documents.

 A student may elect to withdraw a complaint at any time; however, the University reserves the right to investigate all complaints where necessary to protect the interests of the University community.

 If the grievance officer desires, he or she may appoint an ad hoc committee to assist in the investigation of the complaint and/or for advice concerning the handling of this matter.
 In such instances, the ad hoc committee should have the necessary training or expertise necessary to investigate the complaint and offer advice on the handling of the matter.

-Any party may submit a written request for appeal to the dean of the School of Law ("reviewing officer") within 14 calendar days from the date of the decision.
+Any party may submit a written request for appeal to the Dean of the School of Law ("reviewing officer") within 14 calendar days from the date of the decision.
 The request for appeal must specifically set forth all grounds for appeal.
 The nonappealing party must be given the opportunity to respond in writing to the request for appeal.

 The reviewing officer shall be limited to addressing only the following questions: